Fennec Fox Skull Replica

 - Additional information

 Fennec Fox Skull Replica measures 3.5 inches.
 Fennec Fox Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Vulpes zerda is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The fennec fox or Vulpes zerda or sand fox, is a small crepuscular fox found in the Sahara Desert of North Africa, the Sinai Peninsula, South East Israel (Arava desert) and the Arabian desert.

 Fennec fox or Vulpes zerda most distinctive feature is its unusually large ears, which also serve to dissipate heat.
 Fennec fox or Vulpes zerda name comes from the Berber-Arabic word (fanak), which means fox.